Atlas logo

 Compare successful and failed runs to identify what changed.
 Look at execution duration to spot when workflows started running slower.

-Check the state filter for failed runs when workflows stop working unexpectedly.
+Filter by Failed state when workflows stop working unexpectedly.
 The error messages in failed entries often reveal configuration issues or bad input data.

 Review execution patterns to understand workflow usage.
 Frequent executions might indicate scheduling issues or unnecessary manual runs.